-Inside, you will find several dining rooms, full service bars, and a lively dance floor that tends to get packed on Friday and Saturday evenings.
-During the week, they host events like stand-ups and artists' workshops.
+Inside, there are several dining rooms, full-service bars, and a lively dance floor that tends to get packed on Friday and Saturday evenings.
+During the week, they host almost daily events including stand-ups and artists' workshops.
 The members comprise expats, international film crews who're stationed in Budapest, and local scene-chasers eager to rub shoulders with the famous and well-heeled crowd.